Four ways to turn your hobby blog into a business

 1. Think like a business owner

 Before you start writing, you need to launch your blog.
-The first step is deciding how to name it and where to host it.
+The first step is deciding how to name it and what type of web hosting you should use.

 Don’t skip this section if you already have a blog and you’re been writing for a while.
 You might just find that it’s the key information you needed to take your blog to that professional next level.

 So, if you’re serious about turning your blog into a business, you need to think like a business owner, not just a blogger who writes about their passions.

 What does this mean?
 It means you shouldn’t use a free blogging platform since there are many restrictions on the ads you are permitted to run on your blog, as well as fewer opportunities to become a well-known brand and generate revenue.

 So if you’ve been using a free platform like WordPresss.com and your web address looks something like www.jacktravelbugjourney.wordpress.com, you might want to change that.

 How?
 Get yourself a professional domain name and switch from the free WordPress.com platform to your own domain and hosting.